tiendu/tiendu.github.io/_posts/2026-06-08-compliance-by-design-examples-eng.md

 The system is still risky.

-Compliance by design means you do not wait until the audit, security review, enterprise sales call, hospital onboarding, or customer escalation to discover these problems.
+Compliance by design means you do not wait until the audit, security review, hospital onboarding, customer escalation, or enterprise review to discover these problems.

 You design the platform so the safer path is the default path.